How do I get started?

 How much does Endorsement® cost?

-The costs for IMH Specialist and IMH Mentor are in line with credentialing fees that have been established by other professional organizations, e.g. CDA (Child Development Associate) and ACSW (Accreditation for Certified Social Workers).
+The costs for IMH/ECMH Specialist and IMH/ECMH Mentor are in line with credentialing fees that have been established by other professional organizations, e.g. CDA (Child Development Associate) and ACSW (Accreditation for Certified Social Workers).
 The credentialing fees support the overhead costs of the CT-AIMH Endorsement® and allow us to have applications and tests carefully reviewed.

 How long does it take to apply for Endorsement®?